Are you looking for the best coffee for cold brew?

 Frequently asked questions

 All that information might be a bit too daunting, and you might have some questions in your mind.
-We have attempted to answer some of the most frequent ones below.
+I have attempted to answer some of the most frequent ones below.

 It is said that more caffeine is extracted when we brew coffee with hot water; however, Cold brewed coffee is usually made with a higher ratio of coffee to water, which might make it a bit more strong.

 Homemade cold brew concentrate is known to remain fresh for 24-48 hours.
-We would recommend you check the labels of the packets as they usually contain the methodology for that specific variant.
+I would recommend you check the labels of the packets as they usually contain the methodology for that specific variant.

-It mostly depends on what someone expects out of a coffee; experts conclude that single–origin beans are more favorable for cold brew.
-Single-origin beans have more nuanced flavors that are more enhanced from the cold brew.
+It mostly depends on what someone expects out of a coffee; experts conclude that single-origin beans are more favourable for cold brew.
+Single-origin beans have more nuanced flavours that are more enhanced from the cold brew.

-Blends provide a more balanced flavor profile, and it depends on the person designing the blend to bring up the better notes of every origin.
+Blends provide a more balanced flavour profile, and it depends on the person designing the blend to bring up the better notes of every origin.

-The nuances and the flavors of cold brewed coffee are very subtle.
+The nuances and the flavours of cold-brewed coffee are very subtle.
 Hence experts suggest not to add milk and use water instead.
 However, some variants of cold brew taste better water with milk.
 It also boils down to personal preference.
 If you like milk in your cold brew, then, by all means, add it.